adamchainz/techblog/_posts/2014-07-29-devops-exchange-london-continuous-delivery.markdown

 He also quoted Jack Welch:

 > [for a business...]
 If the rate of change on the outside exceeds the rate of
-> change on the outside, the end is near.
+> change on the inside, the end is near.

 Steven also backed up the claim with some statistics on number of deployments for some large internet companies: